The 2026 In-Ground Pool Planning Guide for Rochester, NY

 Let’s turn our focus to the behind-the-scenes details.
 Every locality has specific codes for pool installations.
 A property survey map is required for permitting, so be sure to find yours when the time comes!
 Typical permitting processes take 2-4 weeks, depending on your town’s requirements.

 Oasis Pools handles the permitting for you, ensuring your project meets all safety and zoning requirements.
-Not all companies do this so be sure to ask!
+This part of the project is one more reason why experience matters.
+Good planning helps prevent delays and last-minute changes.
+Not all companies do this, so be sure to ask!

 Quick access to popular town codes in Rochester, NY: